What is a cookie banner?

 In other words, all data that is stored in the browser.

-High fines threaten in the new TTDSG
+High fines loom in the new TDDDG

 If website operators do not take this into account, they will face high fines - up to 300,000 EUR can be imposed as fines.
-Presumably, this amount will only be imposed in individual cases, which is then at the discretion of the fine authority
+Presumably, this amount will only be imposed in individual cases, which is then at the discretion of the fine authority.

-§ 26 Rules on fines
+§ Section 26 Rules on fines

 You can test whether it affects you directly here with our Cookie Scanner.
-If cookies or other elements appear in the result that are not exclusively listed under the category "technically necessary", you need a Cookie Banner from CCM19
+If cookies or other elements appear in the result that are not exclusively listed under the category "Technically necessary", you need a Cookie Banner from CCM19.

 The law comes into force on 01.12.2021 - so there are still a few months left until then to get the problem under control.